openstack/rally/doc/source/contribute.rst

 7. Start coding

-8. Run the test suite locally to make sure nothing broke, e.g.:
+8. Run the test suite locally to make sure nothing broke, e.g. (this will run py26/py27/pep8 tests):

 .. code-block:: none

     tox

-**(NOTE you should have installed tox<=1.6.1 )**
+**(NOTE: you should have installed tox<=1.6.1 )**

-If you extend Rally with new functionality, make sure you also have provided unit tests for it.
+If you extend Rally with new functionality, make sure you have also provided unit and/or functional tests for it.

 9. Commit your work using: